Is Apple’s iPhone really behind a staggering average of 52,000 vehicular accidents and 312 fatalities per year in California alone?

 Those are the figures according to a class-action lawsuit filed by a plaintiff who was rear-ended by an iPhone user who was busy texting instead of watching the road.
 The lawsuit draws its data from the Federal Highway Administration and the California Highway Patrol.

 Texting while driving is one of the leading causes of distracted driving.
 According to the United States Department of Transportation, a texting driver is actually six times more dangerous than a drunk one.

-Motion analyzers would alert the device that it was travelling at a certain speed, while the scenery analyzers would determine if the phone was located in a safe space within the vehicle for use.
-That way, the device could lock out drivers from using it while still allowing passengers to use their phones while travelling.
+Motion analyzers would alert the device that it was traveling at a certain speed, while the scenery analyzers would determine if the phone was located in a safe space within the vehicle for use.
+That way, the device could lock out drivers from using it while still allowing passengers to use their phones while traveling.

-Product liability laws do hold a company responsible for design defects when there are foreseeable risks involved and an alternative, safer design is possible, economically feasible and wouldn’t defeat the purpose for which the product was created.
+Product liability laws do hold a company responsible for design defects when there are foreseeable risks involved and an alternative, the safer design is possible, economically feasible, and wouldn’t defeat the purpose for which the product was created.